10 Ways to Reduce Mental Health Stigma and Normalize the Struggle

 5. Support People

-6. Be a little More Sympathetic
+6. Be a Little More Sympathetic

 Be a little more sympathetic

-8. Don’t joke About Mental Illness
+8. Don’t Joke About Mental Illness

 Don-t joke about mental illness

-9. Don’t Despise Therapy
+9. Don’t Stigmatize Therapy

 Don-t despise therapy